gargmegham/Portfolio-V1/content/hero/index.md

 buttonText: 'Say Hi'
 ---

-With startups like TranZact, Paxcom, and FortifyData, Delivering solutions that consistently exceed expectations.
+I’ve worked with startups like TranZact, Paxcom, FortifyData etc. to deliver solutions that exceed expectations.
 These solutions prioritize reliability, safety, and speed, thanks to the integration of cutting-edge technologies.
 My contributions across the development lifecycle have been instrumental in elevating these startups beyond industry norms.